Spotlight: Asia

 Vietnam Cung Thi Lan and Duong Vu

-*Some contributors on the list will be published later in our Spotlight, running until January 2026.
+*Eight contributors on the list will be published later in our Spotlight, running until end of January 2026.
 Check back soon to discover more young voices from the region.

 By Regional Editor: Aung